anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The objectives of BRSKI-AE are to enhance BRSKI by enabling LDevID certificate enrollment through the use of an alternative protocol to EST that:

-* Supports end-to-end authentication over multiple hops.
+* Supports end-to-end authentication over multiple transport hops.

 * Facilitates secure message exchange over any type of transfer mechanism, including asynchronous delivery.